Should You Backdate Your Life Insurance Policy?

 Knowing Your Options

-When securing life insurance after the age of 50 the decision on whether to backdate or not to backdate is just one of the things that needs to be considered.
+When trying to secure the best life insurance in your 50’s and older the decision on whether to backdate or not to backdate is just one of the things that needs to be considered.

 Of course the first two steps are deciding…